hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

 }
 ```

-The GET API call ***Get progress or status of async operations in subscriptions”*** is used to verify status of the asynchronous operation:
+The GET API call ***Get progress or status of async operations in subscriptions*** is used to verify status of the asynchronous operation:

 `GET {{baseUrl}}/subscriptions/v1beta1/async-operations/:id`